codacy/codacy-checkstyle/src/main/resources/docs/description/FinalParameters.md

-Check that parameters for methods, constructors, catch and for-each blocks are final.
+Checks that parameters for methods, constructors, catch and for-each blocks are final.
 Interface, abstract, and native methods are not
 checked: the final keyword does not make sense for interface, abstract, and native method parameters as there is no code that could modify the